icerpc/icerpc-docs/pages/slice/language-guide/compilation-mode.md

 [original Slice][original-slice] language).
 {% /callout %}

-Since you typically use a single compilation mode at a time, this documentation is split between Slice1 and Slice2.
+Since you typically use a single compilation mode per project, this documentation is split between Slice1 and Slice2.
 When you select Slice2, you don't see Slice1-specific features, and vice-versa.

 ## Mode and client-server contract